mryap/alembic-kit/_posts/2018-10-08-losing-my-domain-name.md

 I used to have a personal site with domain name `getoptimise` dot com

-My failure not to renew on times means someone bought it and I have to fork out absence amount to get it back.
+My failure not to renew on times means someone bought it and I have to fork out obsence amount to get it back.
 I always have the impression that domain name not renew will be 'back to the pool' again and I can buy it back.

 ![My old domain name goes to a better place](https://res.cloudinary.com/mryap/image/upload/v1539066791/website/www.whois.com_whois_getoptimise.com.png)